HaloZero/FEWD_Curriculum_24/Week_05_JS_ComputerScience/10_functions/README.md

 At this point, we don't expect students to write functions that return values on their own.

-We want to incrementally build on students understanding of functions.
-Thus far students understand it as code that alters the flow of control of a program.
+We want to incrementally build on student's understanding of functions.
+Student's understand functions as code that alters the flow of control of the program.
 This section we formally introduce arguments, returns and anonymous functions.
 This lesson should ultimately add to students understanding of jQuery, and help them better read the docs.

 __NOTE__ The top two questions students have about functions are: